‘Extremely low pay’ cited at U.S. Senate hearing as prime reason for teacher shortage

 “By all means, raise teacher pay, but do not assume that it will solve teacher shortages or keep good teachers in the classroom.
 Poor training, deteriorating classroom conditions, shoddy curriculum and spiraling demands have made an already challenging job nearly impossible to do well and sustainably,” he added.

-The post ‘Extremely low pay’ cited at U.S. Senate hearing as prime reason for teacher shortage appeared first on Kansas Reflector.
+The post ‘Extremely low pay’ cited at U.S. Senate hearing as prime reason for teacher shortage appeared first on Minnesota Reformer.